sjmisina/election-analysis/README.md

 Candidate Diana DeGette won in a landslide by securing 73.8% of all votes tallied in the district.

-## Challenge Overview
-As a request from the election commission, county analysis is requested to be provided along with the candidate analysis.
-This will provide insight into participation by county by considering voter turnout by ballots cast.
-Futhermore, the county with the largest turnout is to be identified separately.

-#### Challenge Summary
+## Summary
-County participation was calculated from the election_results.csv data source and provided as a part of the whole analysis presented here.
+County participation was calculated from the data source and provided as part of the whole analysis presented here.
 Each individual county name was pulled and total votes tabulated on the county name.

 #### The turnout by county with percentage of total participation in district:
 ![County Results](Resources/PNG/County_Results.png)